CKSpahn/Bacterial_image_analysis/README.md

 # Bacterial_image_analysis
- Macros and methods to analyse bacterial bioimages
+## Macros and methods to analyse bacterial bioimages

+This repository describes the macros used in the manuscript **Transertion and cell geometry organize the Escherichia coli nucleoid during rapid growth** found [here](https://doi.org/10.1101/2023.10.16.562172).